jasonbayton/11ty/_src/blog/2023/05/product-files-alternate-formfactors-and-power-solutions.md

 (image)

+Continuing the trend of inconspicuous design, a lot of thought was also put in to avoiding unnecessary tampering.
+The M10p supports a full size SIM card and microSD (eSIM too but that isn't user accessible either way).
+You wouldn't immediately know where these are looking at the unit, as they're hidden on the underside of the tablet behind an access port secured with a screw.

+(image)

+Same goes actually for volume and the power button, which are recessed into the side of the unit and can only be interfaced with a SIM PIN (or equivalent).
+This was an intentional design decision as it's both inconvenient enough that the general populace won't have something to hand (like a biro) to fiddle with it, while at the same time SIM PINs are cheap and reasonably standardised enough to allow for sourcing if customers lose the one I popped in the box.

+Custom APIs were also developed in software to allow for managing of device volume and tap-to-wake, so those buttons could be fully disabled under appropriate enterprise control, anyway.

+The only concession made here was the inclusion of a USB C port that handles `host` for Android debugging.
+I could have sunk my heels in on this, as ADB over Wi-Fi is obviously a strategy, but in testing and with the active customer base, debugging was challenging enough without introducing more complexity.

-Despite the presence of USB C, unfortunately I couldn't lean on it for power, particular with a power-hungry Seiko sitting in the bottom.
+Despite the presence of USB C, unfortunately I couldn't lean on it for power, particularly with a power-hungry Seiko sitting in the bottom.
 Today this would likely be reasonably easily achievable.
-In 2019 not so much.
-On the upside, the 24v external power supply has enough juice to power the tablet, print enclosure, and connected cash registers.
+In 2019 and due to the routing of power and data between the tablet and print enclosure respectfully, not so much.
+On the upside, the 24v external power supply has enough juice to power the tablet, print enclosure, peripherals, and many types of passively powered cash registers.

 ## Safe shutdown on power loss